titanium-47/titanium-47/README.md

-- 👋 Hi, I’m Sidharth, a sophmore at Redmond High School who writes code in C++, and Java.
+A sophmore at Redmond High School who writes code in C++, and Java.